dim1119/piping-to-shell-PoC/README.md

 ## Remedy

-Don't pipe into shell or at least curl/wget the file before executing it :).
+Don't pipe into shell (especially using sudo) or at least curl/wget the file before executing it :).